matloff/TidyverseSkeptic/README.md

-One of the authors of the *Educator's Perspective* article has a nice [presentation](https://github.com/mine-cetinkaya-rundel/teach-ds-to-new-user) on teaching data science.
+One of the authors of the *Educator's Perspective* article has a nice [presentation](https://github.com/mine-cetinkaya-rundel/teach-ds-to-new-user) on teaching data science, in which she makes a side-by-side comparison of base-R and Tidy code.
 One of the examples is on recoding variables:

 base-R: